But what is this type of luxury vinyl plank flooring? Is it any good? Are there specific SPC flooring brands you should look into (or avoid)?

 Does SPC Flooring Need Underlayment?

 SPC brands sometimes claim their product doesn’t need an underlayment.
-However, even if it’s not required by the manufacturer, placing underlayment beneath SPC vinyl plank flooring is likely to extend its lifespan.
+However, even if it’s not required by the manufacturer, placing underlayment beneath vinyl plank flooring is likely to extend its lifespan.

 If you’re trying to shave a few dollars off the total cost of your flooring, underlayment might be expendable in the right situation.
 Our advice: go with whatever the manufacturer recommends.
 It’ll usually help you stay within warranty, too.